NG-NEST/ng-nest/lib/ng-nest/ui/tabs/examples/en_US/default/default/readme.md

 ---
 order: 1
-label: '基础用法'
+label: 'Base'
 ---

-默认选中第一个选项，使用参数 `activatedIndex` 来调整默认选中项。
+The first option is selected by default.
+Use the parameter `activatedIndex` to adjust the default selected item.